kelvinman/100-days-of-code/log.md

 **Thoughts** Getting a lot more comfortable using CSS to create responsive design but also CSS in general.
 Next step is to work on Javascript.

 **Link(s) to work**: [Payment App](https://kelvinman.github.io/payment-app/)

+### Day 6: March 2, Friday

+**Today's Progress**: Set up JSON server on Heroku and connect it to Front-end interface of the Adigami platform.

+**Thoughts** Deployed my first Node.js Apps on Heroku.
+The workflow is actually very similar to git but it's a little more complicated.
+Defintely very useful to know and can't wait to deploy more apps on Heroku.

+**Link(s) to work**: [Materialize](https://kelvinman.github.io/Materialize/index.html)